jbakse/site_builder/docs/strategy/index.md

 /::

-## Point Tactics
+## Placement Tactics

 ### Placing the Points

 If we want points arranged on a square, we've got to start by creating some points and assigning them initial positions.
 There are many, many ways to go about this: here are five relatively simple but powerful tactics.
-I've given each of these tactics a name, but these are not widely used names.

 #### Random Placement